 The assets of the Portfolios are to be invested and managed in accordance with the standards of fiduciary duty.
 The safeguards which would guide a prudent investment manager are to be strictly observed.
 All transactions utilizing assets of the Portfolio are to be undertaken for the sole benefit of the Portfolio and the Institute.

-The Portfolios shall not contain any assets which may be restricted as to their investment, appreciation, or disposition.
+The Portfolios shall not contain any assets which may be restricted as to their investment, appreciation, or disposition with specific regards to assurance of ready access to full return of market value of funds for liquidity.